Breda: Para Sports

+In 2011, the ParaGamesBreda received 3,000 athletes from 40 countries.

+UEFA Women's Championship 2017

+In 2017 the NAC Breda Stadion was one of the hosts of the Women's European Football Championship.
+Together with Enschede, Deventer, Rotterdam, Tilburg, Doetinchem and Utrecht.
+The Dutch women won the tournament in the De Grolsch Veste in Enschede.

 Demographics

 Religion

-As of 2014, the largest religion in Breda is Christianity, comprising 50.4% of its population, the second one being Islam comprising 3.6% of the population.
-Unaffiliated people comprised 44.9% of the population.
+In 2014, the largest religion in Breda was Christianity, comprising 50.4% of its population.
+The next largest faith is Islam adhered to by 3.6% of residents.
+Religiously unaffiliated people made up 44.9% of the population.

 Ethnic groups

-The ethnic make-up of Breda, in 2020, is as follows:
+The ethnic make-up of Breda, in 2020, was as follows: